imyanuarginting/Web-Scraping/README.md

 # Web Scraping

-Conducting web scraping on social media and e-commerce platforms such as Facebook, Instagram, YouTube, Shopee, and Tokopedia using Python libraries such as Selenium and googleapiclient for further analysis.
+Conducting web scraping on social media and e-commerce platforms such as Facebook, Instagram, TikTok, YouTube, Shopee, and Tokopedia using Python libraries such as Selenium and googleapiclient for further analysis.